 Can you check your Joker prepaid Visa balance at an ATM?
 Yes.
 Should you?
 I really don't think so.

-Here's what happens: you insert the card, enter your PIN (if you set one up โ not all prepaid Visas are configured this way), handle to the balance inquiry option, and the machine displays your balance.
+Here's what happens: you insert the card, enter your PIN (if you set one up — not all prepaid Visas are configured this way), navigate to the balance inquiry option, and the machine displays your balance.
 Seems reasonable.
-Except most ATMs โ especially third-party machines at gas stations, convenience stores, or malls โ charge a balance inquiry fee.
+Except most ATMs — especially third-party machines at gas stations, convenience stores, or malls — charge a balance inquiry fee.
 We're talking $1.50 to $2.50 depending on the machine.
 Some bank ATMs might be slightly better, but you still might get hit with a fee.

 So you're literally spending money to find out how much money you have.
-I'm not 100% sure why anyone would do this when jokercard.ca exists and is free, but I'm guessing it's just habit from using regular bank cards.
 On a $25 gift card, a $2 ATM fee is 8% of your balance gone for no reason.
 Hard pass.

 Why Your Balance Might Be Less Than You Expected